CU-ESIIL/Innovation-Summit-2024__11_Societal-adaptation-and-resilience-to-environmental-change/docs/worksheets/worksheet_4.md

 - **Project Title:**
     - Running Uphill: Long-Term Costs of Sunbelt Migration
 - **Research Question:**
-    - What are the aggregate costs to sustain habitable arid ecosystems under climate?
+    - What are the aggregate costs to sustain habitable arid ecosystems under climate change?
 - **One interesting graphic/finding:**
     - Population vs. Temperature for Arizona Counties
 - **Something we learned:**